PDF at small $x$ in the non-perturbative region: Introduction

-As a first step of the investigation, we consider, following \cite{Gribov1973}, a simplistic version of the model in which all the partons in a fast-moving proton are generated by a single parent parton representing the proton at rest.
+As a first step of the investigation, we consider, following \cite{Gribov1973}, a simplistic version of the model in which all the partons in a fast-moving proton are generated by a single parent parton, which represents the proton conditionally in the infinite past.
 This simplification obviously limits the possibilities of studying the system for large Feynman $x$.
 However, after a large number of evolutionary steps, the inaccuracies in the initial conditions should be largely leveled out.
 So, at a qualitative level, our model should adequately capture the main properties of parton evolution at sufficiently small $x$.
-This is sufficient for our purposes, since at this stage we are focused on qualitative research only.
+This is enough for our purposes, since at this stage we are focused on qualitative research only.
 Notice also that at small x, according to modern conceptions, gluons dominate in parton distributions, while quark contributions are weakly represented.
 In this regard, we consider partons of only one type.
 Thus, we avoid non-principled technical complications of the model associated with taking into account different types of partons.

 In the next section we consider the model without taking parton fusion into account.
 In section \ref{sec3} we introduce parton fusion and obtain a nonlinear equation for PDF.
-Besides, we consider the consistency conditions of model is also considered in section \ref{sec3}.
+The consistency conditions of the model is also considered in section \ref{sec3}.
 The phenomenon of saturation of PDF in the region of very small $x$, and the main characteristics of parton distributions in this regime are discussed in section \ref{sec4}.
-In the last section, we compare our results with those obtained previously based on the analysis of equations in various logarithmic approximations of perturbative QCD (PQCD), such as equations of Balitsky-Fadin-Kuraev-Lipatov (BFKL) \cite{BFKL1,BFKL2,BFKL3}, Gribov-Levin-Ryskin (GLR)\cite{GLR,Mueller} and Balitskii-Kovchegov (BK)~\cite{BK1,BK2}.
+In the last section, we compare our results with those obtained previously based on the analysis of equations in various logarithmic approximations of perturbative QCD (pQCD), such as equations of Balitsky-Fadin-Kuraev-Lipatov (BFKL) \cite{BFKL1,BFKL2,BFKL3}, Gribov-Levin-Ryskin (GLR)\cite{GLR,Mueller} and Balitskii-Kovchegov (BK)~\cite{BK1,BK2}.